1993 New Jersey gubernatorial election: Disqualified

 Florio was unopposed in the June primary election.
-Former Howell Township postal worker, John Budzash, originally filed to run against Florio in the primary.
-Budzash, who switched his party registration from Republican to Democratic one day before the filing deadline, led Hands Across New Jersey, a citizens group that protested the state tax increases.
-He was removed following a complaint from then-state party chair Raymond Lesniak alleging that many of his petition signatures were invalid.
+John Budzash, a retired Howell Township postal worker and the leader of Hands Across New Jersey, a citizens group that protested the state tax increases, switched his registration from the Republican Party to the Democratic Party one day before the filing deadline and registered to run against Florio.
+However, he was removed from the ballot following a complaint from state Democratic Party chair Raymond Lesniak, alleging that many of Budzash's petition signatures were invalid.